 Falls man sentenced to 20 years for series of Buffalo rapes

 Jan.
-26—A Niagara Falls man who had pleaded guilty last year to attacks on three women in Erie County was sentenced to 20 years in prison Thursday.
+30—A Niagara Falls man who had pleaded guilty last year to attacks on three women in Erie County was sentenced to 20 years in prison Thursday.

 Daquawn D. Mike, 23, of Niagara Falls had pleaded guilty to three counts of first-degree rape (Class "B" violent felonies) this past October.
 He was sentenced Thursday as a second felony offender before State Supreme Court Justice M. William Boller to 20 years in prison followed by 20 years of post-release supervision, according to Erie County District Attorney John J. Flynn.

-The Erie County District Attorney's office released details on the the three attacks:
+The Erie County District Attorney's office released details on the three attacks:

 On July 3, 2017, at approximately 4:30 a.m., a third female victim was walking on Wick Street in the City of Buffalo when she was approached by Mike who lured her to nearby area alongside train tracks.